TheConstructRIT/Windows-Cura-Build/README.md

 Note: macOS and Linux are not supported.

 ## Running
-To create a build of Cura from GitHub, run the `CuraBuild` task.
+To create a build of Cura from GitHub, run the `CuraAssemble` task.
 ```
-python CuraBuild.py
+python CuraAssemble.py
 ```

 A version will be prompted.
 If no version is set, the latest version